jamescun/yubca/README.md

 ## Usage

+See the [Guides](docs/guides/) directory for more full examples and more use cases.

 To get started, you need to create a configuration file that specifies the shape of your Certificate Authority.
 This includes it's distinguished name and future certificate revocation URLs.

 In this example, we'll create `ca.json` with some dummy values.
 Feel free to update these to your use case.